 We continue to build our own forest garden to increase the tree cover and the biodiversity in fields along south Bristol.
 Here’s our CEO Jo Haywood planting trees in the Skylark forest garden.
 This year we’ll be putting on the wellies and planting trees for Avon Needs Trees on a volunteering day.
 As a commitment to communities beyond Bristol, we’ve now switched our search engines to Ecosia for planting trees and have raised funds for communities in Nepal and India to have access to safe water, sanitation and hygiene (Frank Water).

-We’ve taken a stance to work with businesses and those within our supply chain that do not have a negative environmental impact or are transitioning into green/sustainable practices.
-It’s not uncommon for us to take a vote on working with clients!
-In the past year, we’ve reviewed all our policies and processes, and have supported other businesses in the creative industry in their journey to B Corp.
+We choose to work with businesses and suppliers that have a minimal environmental impact or are transitioning to sustainable practices.
+We often vote on potential clients!
+In the past year, we’ve reviewed all our policies and supported other businesses in the creative industry on their journey to B Corp.

 All our staff at Skylark live in Bristol and the surrounding areas – while our freelancers work remotely with limited travel to the office.
 We also run a graduate intern scheme to take on creative students from UWE Bristol with the view to offering them a full-time role.